sem4-fullstackjs/Exam/README.md

 ### Explain the purpose of “use strict” and Linters, exemplified with ESLint

 **'use strict'**

+It is not a statement, but a literal expression, ignored by earlier versions of JavaScript.
+The purpose of "use strict" is to indicate that the code should be executed in "strict mode".
+With strict mode, you can not, for example, use undeclared variables
 ```js
 x = 3.14;       // This will not cause an error.
 myFunction();